-Matt Salmon, a former five-term Representative from the 5th District of Arizona, has just been appointed Chairman of the Board of Directors of the American Kratom Association.
-Salmon is a Mesa, Arizona native and has an undergraduate degree from Arizona State University and a Master of Public Administration from Brigham Young University.
+He has a bachelor’s degree from Arizona State University.
+He also has a master’s degree from Brigham Young University.
 He is currently a Vice President of Government Affairs at Arizona State University, a role he has held since 2017.

 Matt Salmon spent over a decade in the telecoms industry in Arizona before becoming a member of the Arizona State Senate.
-He eventually became the assistant majority leader and chair of the Rules Committee, before being elected to the U.S. Congress in 1994.
+He later became the assistant leader and head of the Rules Committee, then got elected to the U.S. Congress in 1994.

 He served three terms before deciding to step down in 2000, then worked as a consultant for Arizona State University in matters regarding educational policy.
 He returned to Congress in 2012 and was re-elected in 2014.
 Salmon was a part of the House Committee on Foreign Affairs and is proficient in Mandarin.

 Congressman Salmon has held prominent positions in Congress, such as chair of the Subcommittee on the Western Hemisphere and the Subcommittee on Asia and the Pacific, and has taken several trips to China.
 In 2016, he spearheaded a movement to oppose the FDA’s decision to classify kratom as a controlled substance to the DEA.

 Salmon worked hard to get a group of Republicans and Democrats in Congress to fight against the prohibition of kratom.
 His dedication to ensuring consumers have the right to choose what they use to maintain their health was a major factor in the DEA’s decision to revoke the ban.
 He and Nancy have been married for four decades and have four children and nine grandchildren.